Skip to main content

 Pacific Knit Co's Doodle Charts are all drawn at 24 stiches wide.

-Once you've finished a round, simply move to the next row up the chart, and start again.
+Once you have completed a full round, then you can move up to the next row of the chart, and start knitting that row of the chart across your project.

 Most stranded colorwork is designed to be worked in stockinette in the round - meaning that all stitches in the chart will be knit stitches.
 If there is any deviation from this (for example, increases/decreases or adding texture) this should be defined in a key in the pattern.